When to Use Live Bait vs. Artificial Lures

 However, some species have a higher chance to react to an artificial bait than they do a live bait though.
 Bass and walleye are great examples of this.
 While largemouth bass will more than willingly take properly presented live shiners, minnows, or shad, you will be more productive overall using an artificial lure.

 Panfish like bluegill and crappie, however, are far more likely to strike a live bait than they are an artificial one.
-Just like how bass will take both but prefer artificial, panfish are often more than eager to take a beetle spin or other small jigs and grubs, but a live cricket, grasshopper, crayfish, or a worm like a nightcrawler on a size 7 panfish hooks will produce a lot more fish.
+Just like how bass will take both but prefer artificial, panfish are often more than eager to take a beetle spin or other small jigs and grubs, but a live cricket, grasshopper, crayfish, or a live worm like a nightcrawler on a size 7 panfish hooks will produce a lot more fish.
 Additionally, catfish are almost exclusively caught on bait on the bottom, with lures being of little to no use for catching them.

 Consider Where You Fish

 Beyond using knowledge of my target species to choose whether I will use live or artificial bait, I also take where I will be fishing into account.
 When I’m fishing a new inshore spot for redfish and trout, for example, I often prefer live bait fishing.
 While I personally prefer artificials for this situation, throwing live bait in a new spot, fresh or salt, is a great way to dial in where fish are hanging.
 Throwing live bait almost guarantees that if a predatory fish passes by your bait, it will eat it.
 Redfish and speckled trout are hard-pressed to pass up a live shrimp on a popping cork!
 This makes live bait almost unparalleled in its ability to produce a large volume of fish.
 If you’re planning on going somewhere new, using some variation of live bait is a great way to stack the odds in your favor.

 Consider Your Fishing Style